Get ready for one epic trip to Greece! Discover where to go, how to travel between the islands, and more with this Greece 10 day itinerary!

 4 nights in Santorini

-I hope this helps map out your 10 day Greece itinerary.
+I hope this helps map out your Greece 10 day itinerary.
 This is a great plan for a first trip to Greece as it hits the “musts” without rushing too much.
 I was very happy with the places we chose and the order we did it in.
 I would repeat this 10 day Greece itinerary again in a heartbeat and know you will love it too!

-*Some of the hotels in Santorini, Paros, and Mykonos are adults only*
+*Some of these hotels are adults only*